 Farrow & Ball Elephant's Breath

-Emma Beryl swears by Farrow & Ball’s infamous shade, Elephant Breath.
+Emma Beryl swears by Farrow & Ball’s Elephant Breath.
 “It brings a rich sense of warmth to a space, but its gray undertones feel totally new and fresh,” she says.
 Renowned for its original inception by sought after British designer John Fowler, this taupe has made its way to bedrooms the world over.
 “It is the most perfect neutral taupe with a magenta undertone,” adds Decorist designer Jessica McCarthy, noting its earthy, yet romantic impact.